Nadrin/B1/README.md

 Currently there are no hardware implementations of the B1 computer.
 The reference, and only, implementation is the B1 Emulator.

-For source code, emulator binaries and documentation related to B1 visit: https://github.com/Nadrin/B1.
+For source code, emulator binaries and documentation related to B1 visit: https://www.siejak.pl/projects/b1

+The B1 manual is available here: https://www.siejak.pl/files/b1/b1-manual.pdf

 ![Bender](https://raw.githubusercontent.com/Nadrin/B1/master/doc/bender.jpg)